 25. Ankle Tattoo

-The ankle is one of the most feminine parts of a woman’s body, so we can understand why someone would want to get a tattoo here.
-The area lends itself well to small designs, and a feather would be a great piece to get inked.
-Many people love that the location because it is so easy to hide, making it an appealing option for anyone to get tattooed, regardless of their job.
+The ankle is one of the most feminine parts of a woman’s body, so we can understand why someone would want to get an ankle tattoo.
+The area lends itself well to small tattoo designs; a feather would be great to get inked.
+Many people love the location because it is so easy to hide, making it an appealing option for anyone to get tattooed, regardless of their job.
 The fact that your body art is not so visible also makes it more personal.
 There are far more pros than cons regarding this placement, but keep in mind that the ankle does cause some discomfort because of the spot’s sensitivity.

 What does peacock feather tattoo mean?

 A peacock feather represents beauty, luxury, and royalty.
 It is the perfect design for a woman who wants to remind herself of the importance of self-love and acceptance.
-To some, the feather can also symbolize protection and could chase away evil spirits.
+To some, the feather symbolizes protection and could chase away evil spirits.

 Where do you put the feather tattoo?